Safe Interactions via Monte Carlo Linear-Quadratic Games: Monte Carlo Linear-Quadratic Games

 \subsection{Obtaining an Initial Action Trajectory}

 Our method attempts to find the sequence of actions $u^{0:T}$ that optimize \eq{robot-policy}.
-To get an initial estimate of these actions, we iteratively simplify the actual system into an LQ approximation.
+To get an initial estimate of these actions, we simplify the actual system into an LQ approximation.
 Starting with $f$, we linearize the dynamics:

-and quadraticize the state-action cost function $j$:
+and quadraticize the state-action cost function $J$:

-where $\circ^\prime$ represents transposition.
+where $\circ^\prime$ represents transposition and $Q, R_u, R_w \succ 0$.
+In this localized, quadratic regime, the cost function is strictly convex in $u$ and strictly concave in $w$.
+Consequently, the Isaacs' condition holds locally, and a unique feedback Nash Equilibrium exists. {We perform this LQ approximation about the most recently calculated trajectory.
+If this approximation is being performed at $t=0$, then we sample a random inital trajectory}.
+Note that this LQ approximation is processed for the entire trajectory across timesteps $\hat{t} \in \{t, \ldots, T + t\}$.
+Put another way, the LQ approximation is performed for each state-action pair in the trajectory.
 Under this LQ approximation the Nash Equilibrium policies exhibit linear state-feedback behavior \cite{bacsar1998dynamic}.
-These optimal feedback policies are captured by the gain matrices:
+These policies are captured by the gain matrices:

-To find the gain matrices, we employ the discrete-time algebraic Riccati Equation (DARE, a version of the Bellman Equation) as detailed in \cite{wu2023learning}.
+Crucially, we do not use these gains for closed-loop control.
+Instead, we use them to generate an initial open-loop seed by rolling out the linearized dynamics.
+This seed provides an informed starting point, ensuring that the subsequent stochastic search begins in a region of high dynamic feasability.
+To find the gain matrices, we employ the discrete-time algebraic Riccati Equation (DARE).
 For a particular robot gain matrix $K$, the optimal human gain matrix $L$ can be found in closed form by solving the DARE:

 where $\widetilde{\bm{P}}_{\bm{K}, \bm{L}(\bm{K})}$ is condensed for brevity: